MorphometricsGroup/EasyDCP/docs/Installation.md

 Please refer this link to solve this problem:https://github.com/intel-isl/Open3D/issues/979

-The author solve this by installing `Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017 and 2019`  followed by previous link.
-Quick download links: https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads
+The author solved this by installing `Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017 and 2019`  as suggested by previous link.
+Quick download link: https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads